huggingface/blog/leaderboard-bigcodebench.md

 <gradio-app theme_mode="light" space="bigcode/bigcodebench-leaderboard"></gradio-app>

-Interestingly, we observe that instruction-tuned LLMs like GPT-4 can omit essential import statements in the long prompts of BigCodeBench-Complete, leading to task failures due to missing modules and constants.
+Interestingly, we observe that instruction-tuned LLMs like GPT-4 can omit essential import statements in the long prompts of `BigCodeBench-Complete`, leading to task failures due to missing modules and constants.
 This behavior, called "model laziness", is discussed in the [community](https://community.openai.com/t/why-i-think-gpt-is-now-lazy/534332).

-<u>Compared to human performance, LLMs perform significantly lower on BigCodeBench-Complete and even lower on BigCodeBench-Instruct.</u> The best model (GPT-4o) achieves a calibrated Pass@1 of 61.1% on BigCodeBench-Complete and 51.1% on BigCodeBench-Instruct.
+<u>Compared to human performance, LLMs perform significantly lower on `BigCodeBench-Complete` and even lower on `BigCodeBench-Instruct`.</u> The best model (GPT-4o) achieves a calibrated Pass@1 of 61.1% on `BigCodeBench-Complete` and 51.1% on `BigCodeBench-Instruct`.
 Additionally, there is a notable performance gap between closed and open LLMs.

-While Pass@1 is a good metric for overall performance, it is not detailed enough for comparing models directly.
-Inspired by [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/), we use Elo rating to rank models on BigCodeBench-Complete.
+While Pass@1 is a good metric for overall performance, it is not detailed enough to compare models directly.
+Inspired by [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/), we use Elo rating to rank models on `BigCodeBench-Complete`.
 This method, originally used in chess, ranks players based on their game performance.
 We adapt it to programming tasks, treating each task as a game and each model as a player.
-The Elo rating updates based on game outcomes and expectations, using task-level calibrated Pass@1 (0% or 100%) and excluding ties.
-Starting with an initial Elo rating of 1000, we fit it using maximum likelihood estimation and bootstrap with 500 iterations to get final scores. <u>We find that GPT-4o outperforms other models by a large margin, with models like Gemini-1.5-Pro, GPT-4-Turbo, GPT-4, and Claude-3-Opus in the second tier.</u>
+The Elo rating updates are based on game outcomes and expectations, using task-level calibrated Pass@1 (0% or 100%) and excluding ties.
+Starting with an initial Elo rating of 1000, we fit it using maximum likelihood estimation and bootstrap with 500 iterations to get final scores. <u>We find that GPT-4o outperforms other models by a large margin, with DeepSeekCoder-V2 in the second tier.</u>

 To help the community understand model performance on each task, we track solve rates, measured by calibrated Pass@1.
-On BigCodeBench-Complete, 151 tasks remain unsolved by all 71 models, while 6 tasks are completely solved.
-For BigCodeBench-Instruct, 281 tasks remain unsolved and 14 tasks are fully solved by all models.
+On `BigCodeBench-Complete`, 151 tasks remain unsolved by all 71 models, while 6 tasks are completely solved.
+For `BigCodeBench-Instruct`, 281 tasks remain unsolved and 14 tasks are fully solved by all models.
 The significant number of unsolved tasks and the small number of fully solved tasks show that BigCodeBench is a challenging benchmark for LLMs.

 ## Great!
-So how can I evaluate my model on BigCodeBench? 🛠️
+So, how can I evaluate my model on BigCodeBench? 🛠️

 We make BigCodeBench easily accessible to the community by providing a simple and user-friendly evaluation framework, which can be downloaded via [PyPI](https://pydigger.com/pypi/bigcodebench).
 The prototype of the evaluation framework is based on [EvalPlus](https://github.com/evalplus/evalplus) for the HumanEval+ and MBPP+ benchmarks.
-However, as our benchmark has tasks with much more diverse library dependencies than EvalPlus, we build less resource-constrained execution environment, and adapt it for `unittest` in the test harness of BigCodeBench.
+However, as our benchmark has tasks with much more diverse library dependencies than EvalPlus, we build a less resource-constrained execution environment, and adapt it for `unittest` in the test harness of BigCodeBench.

 To facilitate the evaluation, we provide pre-built Docker images for [_code generation_](https://hub.docker.com/r/bigcodebench/bigcodebench-generate), and [_code execution_](https://hub.docker.com/r/bigcodebench/bigcodebench-evaluate).
 Check out our [GitHub repository](https://github.com/bigcode-project/bigcodebench) to find more details on how to use the evaluation framework.